Last updated April 7, 2021

 If at any point one of those citizenships starts causing you problems, you have the right to either exit the country and leave it behind, or even give up that first citizenship.

-Renouncing citizenship isn’t a decision to be taken lightly, I understand that most people don’t want to leave where they’re from behind.
-They want to be a citizen of the country they were born in.
+Renouncing citizenship isn’t a decision to be taken lightly, I understand that most people don’t want to leave their home country.
+They want to remain a citizen of the country in which they were born.
 That’s all fine.

-But, if you’re a successful person, you owe it to yourself to have an insurance policy on your citizenship that will protect you in the future.
-There’s no reason it should be different from any other important aspect of your life.
+But, if you’re a successful person, you owe it to yourself to have an insurance policy for your citizenship that will protect you in the future.
+There’s no reason it should be different from any other important asset in your life.

 There are ways to get started inexpensively.
-There are also more expensive ways to speed things up.
-However you end up doing it, the important thing is that you are prepared and protected when you have a citizenship insurance plan.
+There are also more expensive ways to speed things along.
+However you end up getting it done, the important thing is that you are prepared and protected when you have a citizenship insurance plan.

 You can’t buy insurance after you’re already robbed.
 You can’t buy insurance after your house burns down.
 You can’t buy insurance after the car crash.

 So when’s the best time to buy car insurance?
 Well, immediately when you buy the car.
 You don’t wait around.
 You don’t drive the car around for a month and figure you won’t get into an accident now, so you’ll buy it later.